google/WebFundamentals/src/content/en/updates/2020/05/heavy-ad-interventions.md

 });
 ```

-Remember the `pagehide` event restricts the amount of work that can happen
+Remember that, to protect the user experience, the `pagehide` event restricts
-within it to protect the user experience.
+the amount of work that can happen within it.
 For example, trying to send a
 `fetch()` request with the reports will result in that request being canceled.
 You should use `navigator.sendBeacon()` to send that report and even then, this
 is only best-effort by the browser not a guarantee.